zenbinhao/docs-v2/content/influxdb/v2.0/get-started.md

 <!-------------------------------- BEGIN kubernetes---------------------------->
 {{% tab-content %}}

-### Install InfluxDB in a Kubernetes cluster
+To install InfluxDB in a Kubernetes cluster, use one of the following methods:

-The instructions below use Minikube, but the steps should be similar in any Kubernetes cluster.
+- **Helm**.
+For more information, see the [InfluxDB v2 Helm chart](https://github.com/influxdata/helm-charts).
-InfluxData also makes [Helm charts](https://github.com/influxdata/helm-charts) available.
+- **Minikube**.
+Complete the following instructions:

 1. [Install Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/).